cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/batch/snapshotavro.rst

 recent run's data in Avro format.
 Alternatively, it is used whenever you would like the output of a run to be written to a constant location in a file system.
-For example, you might want to create daily snapshots of a database by reading the entire contents of the table and writing to this sink, then have other programs analyze the contents of the specified file daily.
+For example, you might want to create daily snapshots of a database by reading the entire contents of a table, writing to this sink, and then other programs can analyze the contents of the specified file.

 .. rubric:: Properties